-The primary component of the District's Wastewater System Operation and Maintenance Costs is labor costs, including wages, salaries and benefits.
-Operation and Maintenance Costs also include materials, supplies and services such as treatment chemicals and sludge disposal costs, and other general and administrative expenses.
+The primary component of the District's Operation and Maintenance Costs is labor costs, including wages, salaries and benefits.
+Operation and Maintenance Costs also include materials, supplies and services such as costs of chemicals for water treatment and electrical power, costs of purchased water such as water delivered to the District under the Long-Term Renewal CVP Project and/or water purchased by the District under its water purchase agreement with PCWA, when applicable, and other general and administrative expenses.